-- It is recommended that the Trust continues to consider how to effectively communicate and make accessible, the range of its current PPI materials / resources to staff, which supports the active involvement of service users / carers on an on-going basis. - 2.
+- It is recommended that the Trust continues to develop a central register of opportunities for involvement that is updated across all Directorates and is readily accessible by the public by January 2017. - It is recommended that the Trust continues to consider how to effectively communicate and make accessible, the range of its current PPI materials / resources to staff, which supports the active involvement of service users / carers on an-going basis. - 3.
 It is recommended that the Trust continues to ensure that there is an appropriate level of materials and support made available directly to service users and carers, who may wish to become involved, be that at an individual level or in respect of service developments.
-This could include things such as information on the standards service users can expect from services, how to become involved, what your role could be etc. - 3.
+This could include things such as information on the standards service users can expect from services, how to become involved, what your role could be etc. - 4.
 It is recommended that the Trust continues to ensure that feedback must be embedded as standard practice for all consultation and involvement activity at all levels across the organisation.
-The Trust also need to consider how they can ascertain if this is being done and to a satisfactory level. - 4.
-The PPI brand should be included in all materials relating to PPI and incorporated into opportunities to get involved materials, including on-line and printed information.

-5. A generic service user/carer induction pack should be developed by December 2016 which may be utilised by all staff when undertaking PPI.
+The Trust also need to consider how they can ascertain if this is being done and to a satisfactory level. - 5.
+The PPI brand should be included in all materials relating to PPI and incorporated into opportunities to get involved materials, including on-line and printed information. - 6.
+A generic service user/carer induction pack should be developed by December 2016, which may be utilised by all staff when undertaking PPI.
 This will ensure that service users/carers are clear about PPI and its statutory duty, HSC structures and their role on the specific area of work.
 It is also recommended that a service user/carer co-delivers the induction process for new identified representatives.